robinmanuelthiel/instructions-styleguide/README.md

 ## 05 Hints and warnings

-Use quotes to highlight hints and warnings in your documentation whenever you feel the need to highlight an important sidenote.
+Use quotes to highlight hints and warnings in your documentation whenever you feel the need to highlight an important side note.
 Use a bold "**Warning:**" or "**Hint:**" to introduce.

 >**Warning:** This is a warning!